MSN Outcomes & Competencies

 MSN Degree Program

 The Master of Science in Nursing (MSN) degree program is designed for experienced nurses with a BSN degree who are independent learners and who want the convenience and flexibility an online program can offer.
-The MSN degree requires a minimum of 36 credits consisting of core courses, electives and courses in the selected area of nursing specialty.
+The MSN degree requires a minimum of 36 credits consisting of different combinations of courses: core, direct care core, electives, specialty, and Practicum.
 Two years experience in nursing is recommended and a BSN degree from an accredited program is required.

 Three areas of nursing specialty are offered: Nurse Educator, Nursing Informatics and Nursing Administration.

 The Nurse Educator program prepares graduates for teaching roles in healthcare and academic settings.
 The Nursing Informatics program prepares graduates to function as a nursing informatics specialist.
 The Nursing Administration program prepares graduates for the role of nurse administrator in healthcare settings.
 A certificate in the selected area of specialty is awarded along with the MSN degree.
 Learn more.